Reolink IP NVR/camera

 Guard set current position will set the current position as the new guard position.

-Service reolink.ptz_move
+Action reolink.ptz_move

 Some Reolink PTZ cameras can move at different speeds.
-For those cameras, the reolink.ptz_move service can be used in combination with the PTZ left, right, up, down, zoom in, or zoom out entity which allows specifying the speed attribute.
-If the PTZ button entities for a specific camera are not shown under Choose entity under targets of the reolink.ptz_move service, it means that this camera does not support custom PTZ speeds.
+For those cameras, the reolink.ptz_move action can be used in combination with the PTZ left, right, up, down, zoom in, or zoom out entity which allows specifying the speed attribute.
+If the PTZ button entities for a specific camera are not shown under Choose entity under targets of the reolink.ptz_move action, it means that this camera does not support custom PTZ speeds.

-Service data attribute Optional Description
+Data attribute Optional Description

 entity_id no Name of the Reolink PTZ button entity to control.
 For example, button.trackmix_ptz_left.